alaksatti/BrokeAsF/README.md

 BrokeAsF is a simple web application aimed to provide users with locations offering free meals near them in real time in the San Francisco area.

+** Please note Broke AsF is a work in progress, project will resume once events become more available  **

 ### Built With